 Check out the video and let me know your thoughts in the comment section. :)

-How great leaders inspire action, how leaders inspire action, words that inspire action, great leaders, how leaders inspire, how to inspire action, how great leaders inspire, marie forleo, how great leaders inspire action script, marie forleo ted talk
+How great leaders inspire action, how leaders inspire action, words that inspire action, great leaders, how leaders inspire, how to inspire action, how great leaders inspire, how great leaders inspire action transcript, how to inspire leadership, simon sinek transcript

 Like this article?
 Sign up for updates

 Think Simple Now delivers weekly self-reflective, inspiring stories from real people.
 Join our empowering community: Entering your Email below and click Subscribe.